The ETIM Classification model includes the following categories or entities:

 A class in ETIM describes similar products and bundles products of different manufacturers or suppliers.
 All product classes have different features to specify the technical characteristics of the products in the class.
 The features of each class are structured according to their importance as well as key aspects (dimensions, features of electrical data, etc).

 A feature is clearly described by description, feature type, unit and/or value.

 A – alphanumeric = list of possible values (e.g. red, green, long, short, …)

 L – logic = yes or no questions (also known as Boolean; “true” or “false”)

 R – range = two numeric values that limit a range of values

-Numerical and range features always need a unit of measurement which defines what value is expected.
-An exception are features like “number of...”.
+Numerical and range features always need a unit of measurement defining the expected value.
+An exception are features like “number of…”.
 These numerical features do not need a unit.

-An example of an ETIM class which contains all relevant feature types:
+Example of an ETIM class containing all relevant feature types:

 ETIM Modelling Classes (ETIM MC) is an extension to our basic classification model, specifying parameters for representation of products as 3D geometric objects.
 As such, ETIM MC enables uniform exchange of 3D product data among users and CAD software.
 ETIM MC was purposefully developed as an extra layer around the core model, leaving the basic model untouched.
 In other words, no added complexity if you only use the basic ETIM classification!

 So far, ETIM MC comprises of 360 classes for the ‘most modelled’ products.
 The extension, developed in the Netherlands, is now recognized as an official ETIM International standard.
 With plenty of countries interested its international implementation, though still in its early stages, looks promising.
 Especially, since ETIM MC is seen as a potentially forceful driver for the application of ETIM in BIM (Building Information Modelling).
 For more information see the animated video on ETIM MC.